Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 7. Spam and phishing attacks

-Phishing is the most common cyber-attack worldwide, so every day a huge number of phishing emails, SMS and messages are sent over social services, which cyber-criminals use to trick people into handing over their information.
-Phishing emails, or other forms of communication, are allegedly sent from a well-known organisation or person and invite the recipient to click on a link to a website or download an attachment.
+Phishing is the most common cyber-attack worldwide.
+Every day, a huge number of phishing emails, SMS and messages are sent over social services, which cyber-criminals use to trick people into handing over their information.
+Phishing emails, or other types of communication, are allegedly sent from a well-known organisation or person and invite the recipient to click on a link to a website or download an attachment.

 Phishing attempts to play on people's emotions and get them to perform desired actions through social engineering strategies.
 The criminals can steal information from computers and databases; social engineering is a very effective way of manipulating people.